-ACE's operating framework bridges and cultivates collaborations for established entities and grassroots leadership engagement and equity empowerment.
-ACE focuses on closing the equity gap by providing sustainable resources and building healthy and financially empowered communities for the world's underserved and under-resourced populations.
+ACE's operating framework bridges and cultivates collaborations for established leaders, entities, and grassroots leadership for equity empowerment engagement.
+ACE focuses on closing the equity gap by providing sustainable resources and building healthy and financially empowered communities for the world's underserved, under-represented, and under-resourced populations.

 This initiative is driven by ACE's collaboration with private and government entities, who participate in the design of skills...

 ACE encourages accountability groups of like-minds imagining possibilities, setting goals,

 ACE understands the importance of economic empowerment for an individual and a community.

 During the past several years, ACE has played a vital role in coordinating collaborations to provide health services...